maueroats/teaching--2020-2021/content/intermediate-cs/sem1review/sem1finalB.md

 2. Identify the type of model and write the draw handler (only!).
 A radius 10 solid red circle rotates around just inside the perimeter of a solid yellow circle of radius 100.
+The red circle should be able to follow the mouse around the circle.

 3. Make an animation that shows "woof" when you click on a 50x50 square the lower right corner and "rowr" when you click on the same